Programme

 Susanna Pettersson, CEO, Suomen kulttuurirahasto / Finnish Cultural Foundation

-Oskar Rönnberg, researcher, University of Helsinki
+Oskar Rönnberg, researcher, University of Helsinki: On inequity & poverty,

-Jasmine Kelekay, assistant professor, Howard University
+Jasmine Kelekay, assistant professor, Howard University: On minorities & racism

 - Foundation commentary